 “Only supernaturalists really see nature.”
 The only people who can know the terrifying wonder (the “pith and pleasure”) of the world are those who know that the world is not the most wonderful and terrifying reality.
 The world is a likening.
 The path of romanticism taught Lewis that the world is a likening — the final satisfaction of our longing is not in this world.
 The path of rationality taught Lewis that the world is a likening.
 The final validation of our thinking is not in this world.
 And since this world is a likening — not the goal of our longing or the ground of our logic — therefore it is revealed for what it most profoundly is by likening.

-One of the things that makes him admirable to me, in spite of all our doctrinal differences (and they are significant and troubling) is his crystal clear, unashamed belief that people are lost without Christ and that every Christian should try to win them, including world-class scholars medieval and renaissance literature.
-And so unlike many tentative, hidden, vague, approval-craving intellectual Christians, Lewis says outright, “The salvation of a single soul is more important that the production or preservation of all the epics an tragedies in the world.”40 And again: “The glory of God, and, as our only means to glorifying Him, the salvation of human souls, is the real business of life.”41
+One of the things that makes him admirable to me, in spite of all our doctrinal differences (and they are significant and troubling) is his crystal clear, unashamed belief that people are lost without Christ and that every Christian should try to win them, including world-class scholars of medieval and renaissance literature.
+And so unlike many tentative, hidden, vague, approval-craving intellectual Christians, Lewis says outright, “The salvation of a single soul is more important than the production or preservation of all the epics and tragedies in the world” (“Christianity and Literature,” in Christian Reflections, 10).
+And again: “The glory of God, and, as our only means to glorifying Him, the salvation of human souls, is the real business of life” (Christian Reflections, 14).

 Helping Us See Glory